An oral agreement should never replace a written one. Make sure you have a good ghostwriting contract before you begin a book project.

 Congratulations on writing your book.
 Now go out and market the heck out of it!

-If you want to write a business book, you’re certainly not alone.
+You’re not alone.
 So many professionals get a strong urge to publish a book that highlights their niche market expertise.
 If you talk to PR experts, they will confirm that having a book with your name on it is a key element to any strategic branding campaign.
-It’s smart business to write a business book!

 However, for most busy professionals the dream stops there.
 Why?
 Because writing a book isn’t an easy task.
 As you can imagine, it will take a few hundred hours to complete the project.